yotovtsvetomir/adinsights/README.md

 - Analysis including bot user detection and word frequency counts
 - Summary panel showing top users, common words, and flagged post counts

+## SSR & Single Request Design

+The frontend leverages Server-Side Rendering (SSR) to deliver initial data quickly and SEO-friendly.
+To optimize performance and simplify state management, filtering, sorting, searching, and pagination are all handled via a **single API request** that dynamically updates based on user interactions.
+This design reduces unnecessary calls, ensures consistent data, and keeps the UI highly responsive.

+## Performance & Tech Insights

+This project demonstrates efficient handling of complex filters, sorting, search, and pagination within a single optimized API request.
+Running on a minimal server setup (1 CPU, 1GB RAM), it achieves impressively low load times (~0.06 seconds) for data fetching and rendering.

+Key optimizations include:

+- Debounced search input to minimize redundant API calls
+- Smart use of React state and refs to avoid unnecessary fetches
+- Dynamic filters and sorting integrated seamlessly with pagination
+- Lightweight frontend leveraging Next.js with dynamic imports and SSR-friendly architecture

+These design choices ensure fast, scalable, and user-friendly performance even with limited resources, making it a strong showcase of modern full-stack development skills.

 ---

 # Running the project